 The upshot is that, of these one hundred announcements of Trump’s imminent collapse, every single one has been wrong.
 That’s a … how can I say this without putting too fine a point on it? — that’s a 100% error-rate.

 Mr Louis’s linchpin is that his fellow investigative journalists “are building an impressive, devastating body of work, thanks to a President who routinely invents facts and utters or tweets outright falsehoods almost daily.”
 And he’s right.
-This stuff will indeed end his presidency and possibly his life, almost certainly in some subterranean bunker, as it did the life of the aforementioned crackpot who last attempted what Trump is attempting.
-(Albeit in the case of that alt-haired despot — shall we do the math? — seventy-million lives later.
-But then, Trump will soon catch up.)
+This stuff will indeed end his presidency and possibly his life, almost certainly in some subterranean bunker, as it did the life of the above-mentioned nut who last attempted what Trump is attempting.
+Albeit in the case of the former alt-haired despot — shall we do the math? — seventy-million lives later.
+(But then, Trump should catch up soon enough.)